Tri-Cities Education Association for Christian Homeschoolers

 Teachers are not authorized to correct student behavior through the use of yelling, humiliation, and/or physical punishment of any variety.

 We try to minister not only to students but to homeschooling parents.
-To that end, every parent participating in co-op has one hour "off" and is encouraged to hang out in our "Parent Room" We also offer a "Homeschooling Support" hour for parents that meets at Johnson City co-op as organized by TEACH’s Care and Concern Committee.
+Every parent participating in co-op has one hour "off" and is encouraged to hang out in our "Parent Room" or take time for themselves.
+We also offer a "Homeschooling Support" hour for parents that meets at Johnson City co-op as organized by TEACH’s Care and Concern Committee.
 Monthly “MomTalk” events and mom’s night outs are also scheduled and listed on the TEACH website calendar.

 ALL field trips must be signed up and paid for two weeks before the event happens.
 This gives us a chance to get everyone counted for the places we are visiting and checks written or payments made.
 It also gives us a chance to let the waitlisted families participate if you aren't coming.